FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

          - west 4 and north 1

-  For the diagonal flow directions (5 thru 8), the discharge for the grid element between the two diagonal corners will be added to the cross-section total dis-charge for the selected flow direction.
+  For the diagonal flow directions (5 thru 8), the discharge for the grid element between the two diagonal corners will be added to the cross-section total discharge for the selected flow direction.

 2. If a grid element is listed more than once, the simulation will fail and the ERROR.CHK file will report the redundant element.